 She has used her clear soprano voice for all styles of music, from rock to opera, blues & jazz to musical theatre.

 Born in Farmington, Connecticut, she took voice lessons at Hartt School of Music, performed in school concerts and shows, and did roles for Myth Farmington community theater.

-As a freshman at Ithaca College, she was featured in their Opera Workshop.
+As a freshman at Ithaca College, she was featured in their Opera Workshop (performing “The Bell Song” from Lakme in a sari and body makeup!)
 She transferred to the University of Connecticut where she graduated summa cum laude, University Scholar, with a major in Music Education (voice)… singing Mozart and madrigals for classes, and Grace Slick with a rock band on weekends.
 In Richmond VA and Washington DC she performed in a folk duo called Crystal Blue Breeze.

-Lyte has performed roles in musical theater at Asheville Community Theater, and has sung as soloist with The Asheville Choral Society, the North Carolina Symphony, and The Johnson City (TN) Symphony.
+Lyte has performed roles in musical theater at Asheville Community Theater (Agnes in I Do, I Do, Agnes Gooch in Mame, a singing raven in The Robber Bridegroom, and incidental music for some other show I don’t remember).
+She has sung as soloist with The Asheville Choral Society, the North Carolina Symphony, and The Johnson City (TN) Symphony.

 From 1983 to 2015, Lytingale served various roles at the Unity Center in Mills River, NC:

 - Editor for the Unity News & Views, a quarterly 20-page tabloid newspaper,

 - Webmaster, creating and maintaining a 200+-page spiritual journal website, and